tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Extensions/com.livecode.widget.treeview/docs/guide/guide.md

 # Tree View
-The tree view widget provides a way to represent a LiveCode array visually in various ways.
+The tree view widget provides a way to represent an array visually in various ways.
 In its simplest form, it allows selection of key/value pairs, and folding and unfolding of nested arrays.